Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 When this line is present, the SQL Server ODBC driver returns a varchar(max) column as a SQL_LONGVARCHAR rather than a SQL_VARCHAR with a zero length.

-Connection to SQL Server ODBC Driver Fails with ORA-28500 Error
+Connection to SQL Server ODBC driver fails with an ORA-28500 error

 If you get the error: